Nockiest/truhlarska-stranka/README.md

 SCSS is nice, but in 2025, where framework are everywhere, it is quite irrelevant in my oppinion.
 I would much rather use Material UI and Next.js for my future projects.

 # How to run it
-1. enter git clone in your folder
+1. enter the following line in your terminal
 ' git clone https://github.com/Nockiest/truhlarska-stranka.git '
 2. connect the project to your git hub
 3. Make all the necessary changes